 Change or Correct a Passport

 You’ve just received your fresh new passport, and you crack it open for the first time to see… a mistake.
 Don’t worry, it can be fixed!
 If the US State Department made an error printing your new passport, they will make passport corrections with no government fee.
 This procedure is called “passport re-application.”
+You can also change or correct a Passport if your name has legally changed within one year of receiving your new passport.

 You can also qualify for this service if you were issued a temporary passport valid for one year or less and need to have it changed to a full-validity passport that is good for 10 years.
 This is often the result of having a lost or stolen passport replaced at a US Embassy overseas.